Wasserstein $k$-Centers Clustering for Distributional Data

+We illustrate this principle of our clustering method in Figure \ref{fig:basic_principle}.
+In contrast to the $k$-means approach, which only accounts for the difference in means of clusters, the principle of our clustering method accounts for the differences both in the means and modes of variation, potentially improving cluster quality.

+\begin{rmk}[Finiteness of dimension $M$] We note that the finite-dimensionality of geodesics is essential to our clustering method.
+By projecting distributional data onto the finite-dimensional principal geodesics of each cluster, clustering can be performed more efficiently, reflecting the information of the clusters, as shown in \citet{chiou2007functional}.
+If we employ infinite-dimensional geodesics to capture the modes of variation of clusters, then the models \eqref{eq:pred_model} can be the perfect approximation of $\nu$ (i.e., $\tilde{\nu}^{(c)}_{(i)} = \nu_i$), and the proposed criterion \eqref{eq:criterion_W} does not work. \end{rmk}

 \begin{rmk}[The dimensions of the geodesic modes] In the proposed method, the same value $M$ is used for the dimensions of the geodesic modes of all clusters.
-This is in construct to the $k$-centres functional clustering \citep[Section 2.2.2,][]{chiou2007functional}, where the number of principal components is allowed to vary from cluster to cluster.
-We mention that it would be desirable to use the same values of dimension for all clusters for a fair comparison of cluster structures. \end{rmk}
+This is in contrast to the $k$-centers functional clustering by \cite{chiou2007functional}, where the number of principal components is allowed to vary from cluster to cluster.
+As the dimension of principal geodesic in a cluster $c$ increases, the approximation by the prediction model $\tilde{\nu}^{(c)}$ gets better (i.e., $d_W(\tilde{\nu}^{(c)}_{(i)}, \nu_i)$ approaches to zero) irrelevantly to the mean and modes of variation of the cluster.
+Therefore, it would be desirable to use the same values of dimension for all clusters for fair comparisons of cluster structures. \end{rmk}

-\begin{rmk}[Clustering on the tangent space] The proposed clustering for distributional data is equivalent to the $k$-centres clustering for elements in the tangent space with convex PCA.
-As stated in Remark \ref{rmk:otmap_interpretation}, the transformation with the logarithmic map is essentially identical to the transformation to the corresponding optimal transport map.
-Hence, the proposed clustering for distributional data is almost equivalent to the $k$-centres functional clustering for corresponding optimal transport maps. \end{rmk}
+\begin{rmk}[Clustering of optimal transport maps] The proposed clustering for distributional data is similar to the $k$-centers clustering for the transformed functions in the tangent space with the logarithmic map.
+However, there are also differences.
+One key difference is that we need to explicitly handle the convexity constraint of the set of transformed functions.
+Because the set of transformed functions (i.e., the range of the logarithmic map $V_{\mu_\ast}(\Omega)$) is a proper convex subset of the tangent space, we need to employ convex PCA introduced by \cite{bigot2017geodesic} to capture their modes of variation.